 ‘As It Happened’ might have ended with the line ‘Nothing very dramatic happened’, but it still is one of the most relatable stories for the urban Indian woman, caught in the webs of her married and professional lives.

-Wildfire and Other Stories can also be seen an embodiment of literary experimentation as it tries to go out of the box in terms of its narration.
+Wildfire and Other Stories can also be seen as an embodiment of literary experimentation as it tries to go out of the box in terms of its narration.
 From the first story itself, the reader will observe a difference in the narrative style of the text.
 The “paper’s screams of torment” (‘Creator’) might not have reached the artist’s ears, but they do make us feel sympathetic for the lifeless object.
 Such instances of personification do leave a lasting impact on the reader and we can’t help but humanize these inanimate objects.

 Speaking of humanising, Banaphool also tries to blow in humanistic characters in many of the animals in his stories.
-Be it the animated discussion of the Flat Fish, Snail and Larva in ‘Life In the Pond’ who are all ready for an agitation or the insects in ‘Insects’, who are ready to wage a war against Nikhilranjan and hence, avenge the death of their comrades – the text is filled with such fantastic instances.
+Be it the animated discussion of the Flat Fish, Snail and Larva in ‘Life In the Pond’ who are all ready for agitation or the insects in ‘Insects’, who are ready to wage a war against Nikhilranjan and hence, avenge the death of their comrades – the text is filled with such fantastic instances.

 One of the principal achievements of Banaphool in this text has been his ability to engage the audience in his stories.
 In addition to a subject so relatable, Banaphool also strikes a dialogic conversation with his readers at many points in the novel.
 Hence, when he tells his readers, “but please, don’t think for a moment that they are quarrelling all the time,” (The Human Mind), the author already knows how the reader is thinking and is, hence, interdicting them from making assumptions.
-Moreover, the surprise and open endings of some stories is Banaphool’s way of letting the readers emote and allowing them to come at a conclusion.
-The stories are after all, every human’s stories as well.
+Moreover, the surprise and open endings of some stories are Banaphool’s way of letting the readers emote and allowing them to come to a conclusion.
+The stories are, after all, every human’s stories as well.